authelia/authelia/docs/content/configuration/miscellaneous/logging.md

 {{< confkey type="boolean" default="false" required="no" >}}

-Overrides the behaviour to redirect logging only to the `file_path`.
+Overrides the behavior to redirect logging only to the `file_path`.
 If set to `true` logs will be written to both standard output, and the defined logging location.

 ```yaml